SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 # CI/CD Connector Tutorial

-In this exercise, we will demonstrate how to set up basic quality control and automatic deployment for a DataMiner Connector to a staging system through a CI/CD Pipeline.
-This can be achieved with or without the staging system being connected to dataminer.services.
-In this exercise, we will be using a DataMiner on an internet-accessible virtual machine.
+In this tutorial, you will learn how to set up basic quality control and automatic deployment of a DataMiner connector to a staging system through a CI/CD pipeline.
+This can be done with or without the staging system being connected to dataminer.services.
+This tutorial uses a DataMiner Agent on an internet-accessible virtual machine.

 You can find a quick overview of specific CI/CD tooling offered by Skyline Communications in our [documentation](xref:Platform_independent_CICD).

 > [!NOTE]
-> This exercise can also be done (with limited syntax changes) using other CI/CD technology within your company: Jenkins, GitLab, Concourse, Azure DevOps, ...
+> You can also apply the instructions in this tutorial (with limited syntax changes) to use other CI/CD technology, such as Jenkins, GitLab, Concourse, Azure DevOps, etc.

-Expected Duration: 20 minutes
+Expected duration: 20 minutes.

 ## Prerequisites

-- An accessible (from your pipeline) Staging DataMiner Agent Deployment version 10.3.0/10.3.2 or higher
+- A staging DataMiner Agent that is accessible from your pipeline and that uses DataMiner version 10.3.0/10.3.2 or higher

 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/)